13 Card Rummy

 Sequence

 A sequence (or a ‘run’) is a group of at least 3 consecutive cards of the same suit.
 A Joker card can also be used to complete a sequence, in which case it will be an impure sequence.
-A pure sequence is the one where no Joker card is used.
-The following are examples of valid sequences:
+However, if a wildcard Joker fits naturally into a sequence, you can form a pure sequence with it.
+For example, if 6 is the wildcard Joker, and you form 5♥️ 6♥️ 7♥️ as a sequence, it will be considered a pure sequence.

 Valid pure sequence: